Charge-coupled device: History

 The first working CCD made with integrated circuit technology was a simple 8-bit shift register, reported by Tompsett, Amelio and Smith in August 1970.
 This device had input and output circuits and was used to demonstrate its use as a shift register and as a crude eight pixel linear imaging device.
 Development of the device progressed at a rapid rate.
 By 1971, Bell researchers led by Michael Tompsett were able to capture images with simple linear devices.

 Several companies, including Fairchild Semiconductor, RCA and Texas Instruments, picked up on the invention and began development programs.
 Fairchild's effort, led by ex-Bell researcher Gil Amelio, was the first with commercial devices, and by 1974 had a linear 500-element device and a 2D 100 × 100 pixel device.
-Steven Sasson, an electrical engineer working for Kodak, invented the first digital still camera using a Fairchild 100 × 100 CCD in 1975.
+Peter Dillon, a scientist at Kodak Research Labs, invented the first color CCD image sensor by overlaying a color filter array on this Fairchild 100 x 100 pixel Interline CCD starting in 1974.
+Steven Sasson, an electrical engineer working for the Kodak Apparatus Division, invented a digital still camera using this same Fairchild 100 × 100 CCD in 1975.

 The interline transfer (ILT) CCD device was proposed by L. Walsh and R. Dyck at Fairchild in 1973 to reduce smear and eliminate a mechanical shutter.
 To further reduce smear from bright light sources, the frame-interline-transfer (FIT) CCD architecture was developed by K. Horii, T. Kuroda and T. Kunii at Matsushita (now Panasonic) in 1981.

 The first KH-11 KENNEN reconnaissance satellite equipped with charge-coupled device array (800 × 800 pixels) technology for imaging was launched in December 1976.
 Under the leadership of Kazuo Iwama, Sony started a large development effort on CCDs involving a significant investment.
 Eventually, Sony managed to mass-produce CCDs for their camcorders.
 Before this happened, Iwama died in August 1982.
-Subsequently a CCD chip was placed on his tombstone to acknowledge his contribution.
+Subsequently, a CCD chip was placed on his tombstone to acknowledge his contribution.
 The first mass-produced consumer CCD video camera, the CCD-G5, was released by Sony in 1983, based on a prototype developed by Yoshiaki Hagiwara in 1981.